discourse/discourse-developer-docs/docs/07-theme-developer-tutorial/02-overview.md

 ---
-title: Theme Developer Tutorial: 2.
-Overview of a Theme
+title: "Theme Developer Tutorial: 2.
+Overview of a Theme"
-short_title: "2: Overview"
+short_title: "2 - Overview"
 id: theme-developer-tutorial-overview
 ---

+> :warning: OUT OF DATE - REWRITE REQUIRED BEFORE MERGE

 #### What are themes anyway?